Taras Kozak: Criminal prosecution and sanctions

 On 11 May 2021, Kozak and Medvedchuk were named as suspects for high treason and the illegal exploitation of natural resources in Ukraine's Russian-annexed Crimea.
 Two days later Medvedchuk claimed in court that Kozak could not have accompanied him (in court) because he (Kozak) was receiving medical treatment in Belarus.
 On 20 May 2021 the Security Service of Ukraine received permission to detain Kozak.

 On 20 January 2022, against the backdrop of mounting tensions over Ukraine, the U.S. government imposed sanctions on Kozak along with three other Ukrainian nationals.
 The statement released by the U.S. Department of the Treasury said, "Russia has directed its intelligence services to recruit current and former Ukrainian government officials to prepare to take over the government of Ukraine and to control Ukraine’s critical infrastructure with an occupying Russian force.
 At the heart of this effort are Taras Kozak (Kozak) and Oleh Voloshyn (Voloshyn), two current Ukrainian Members of Parliament from the party led by Victor Medvedchuk (Medvedchuk), who is already subject to U.S. sanctions for his role in undermining Ukrainian sovereignty in 2014.
 Medvedchuk maintains close ties with the Kremlin, and also took part in directing these activities. [...]
 Kozak, who controls several news channels in Ukraine, supported the FSB’s plan to denigrate senior members of Ukrainian President Volodymyr Zelenskyy’s inner circle, falsely accusing them of mismanagement of the COVID-19 pandemic.
 Furthermore, Kozak used his news platforms to amplify false narratives around the 2020 U.S. elections first espoused by U.S.-designated Andrii Leonidovych Derkach (Derkach).
 Kozak has attempted to legitimatize Derkach’s claims by rebroadcasting Derkach’s false assertions about U.S. political candidates.
 Throughout 2020, Kozak worked alongside FSB intelligence agents.”

-On 10 January 2023, Kozak was stripped of his Ukrainian citizenship alongside his associates Medvedchuk and Derkach.
+Subject also to sanctions by Australia, Canada and New Zealand, on 10 January 2023, Kozak was stripped of his Ukrainian citizenship alongside his associates Medvedchuk and Derkach.

 Kozak's term as People's Deputy of Ukraine was terminated by parliament on 13 January 2023.

-Sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.